Skip to main content

 View Answer:

-Interview Response: Currying necessitates that a function takes a fixed number of arguments.
+Interview Response: The main rule of currying functions in JavaScript is to transform a function that takes multiple arguments into a sequence of functions that each take one argument.
 A function with rest parameters, such as f(...args), cannot be curried in this manner.

 Code Example: This is an example of Advanced Currying.